A computed tomography (CT) scan of the heart is an imaging method that uses x-rays to create detailed pictures of the heart and its blood vessels.

 - The most common type of contrast given into a vein contains iodine.
 If a person with an iodine allergy is given this type of contrast, nausea or vomiting, sneezing, itching, or hives may occur.

-- If you absolutely must be given such contrast, you may need to take antihistamines (such as Benadryl) or steroids before the test.
+- If you absolutely must be given such contrast, you may need to take steroids (such as prednisone) or antihistamines (such as diphenhydramine) before the test.
+You may also need to take a histamine blocker (such as ranitidine).

 - The kidneys help remove iodine out of the body.
 Those with kidney disease or diabetes may need to receive extra fluids after the test to help flush the iodine out of the body.